regen-network/regen-ledger/docs/specs/ecosystem-service-credit.md

   // Units should be set to 0 to delete an offer
   Units sdk.Dec
   CoinsPerUnit sdk.Coins
   // Offer should be set to nil to create a new offer Offer OfferID
 }

+type MsgManageCreditClassExchangeOffer struct {
+  SellCredits []CreditID
+  BuyCreditClass CreditClassID
+  Account sdk.AccAddress
+  // Units should be set to 0 to delete an offer SellUnits sdk.Dec
+  BuyUnits sdk.Dec
+  // Offer should be set to nil to create a new offer Offer OfferID
+}